-At Long Last Launch: Impeachment May Gain Momentum From First Big Moment
+At Long Last, Launch: Impeachment May Gain Momentum From First Big Moment

 But all that talk of impeachable this and that had been confusing and vague, especially to those with lots else on their minds.
 After all, some Democrats had been referring to impeachment practically since Trump took office — not to mention the chatter on cable TV and social media.

 There had been nothing like the thunderclap in September 1998.
-That's when a flotilla of black SUVs came to the Capitol bearing the report of independent counsel Kenneth Starr, with 18 boxes of evidence, and Bill Clinton's impeachment became all but inevitable.
+That's when a flotilla of black SUVs came to the Capitol bearing the report of independent counsel Kenneth Starr, with 18 boxes of evidence, and President Bill Clinton's impeachment became all but inevitable.

-Two days later, in that September, the House voted to accept the fruit of Starr's lengthy labors, and a week later the House began releasing evidence (including a videotape of grand jury testimony).
+Two days later, the House voted to accept the fruit of Starr's lengthy labors, and within the next few days, the House began releasing evidence (including a videotape of grand jury testimony).
 Thousands of pages were released before the House, a full month later, the House authorized a full impeachment inquiry.

-In the impeachment of Richard Nixon, the moment that riveted the nation was the so-called "Saturday Night Massacre" in October 1973, when Nixon forced out both his attorney general and his deputy attorney general in order to rid himself of Special Prosecutor Archibald Cox.
+In the impeachment of President Richard Nixon, the moment that riveted the nation was the so-called "Saturday Night Massacre" in October 1973, when Nixon forced out both his attorney general and his deputy attorney general in order to rid himself of special prosecutor Archibald Cox.
 The TV networks went to live special coverage over the weekend.

 Congress convened the following Tuesday with a flurry of impeachment motions, referring them to the Judiciary Committee, and its relatively new chairman, Peter Rodino of New Jersey, who announced there would be "formal preparations for impeachment proceedings."